adamelliotfields/notes-archive/containers/2018-02-04-docker-notes.md

 See <https://docs.docker.com/storage/volumes/>

+### Container Networking

+Some containers don't need to communicate with the outside world and only need to interact with each other.
+An example would be a blog application connected to a database.

+You could run the blog and database on the host network (localhost).
+If the blog exposed port 80 and the database exposed port 3306 (MySQL), then both containers would be accessible on `localhost:80` and `localhost:3306` respectively.

+You could also use the default bridge network, and bind the IP of the containers to `127.0.0.1` with their respective exposed ports.

+Docker does have a `--link` flag which allows containers to communicate with one another without knowing their assigned IP addresses, but this feature is deprecated, so you should stop using it.

+The recommended approach is to create a _user-defined network_.
+This sounds complicated, but it really consists of running `docker network create USER_DEFINED_NETWORK`.
+User-defined networks have and embedded DNS to resolve container names to IP addresses.

+In order for the DNS to work, containers must be passed the `--name` and `--network` flags at creation time.
+In the actual code for the application running in the container, you can use the container name instead of the actual IP address, for example, `mongodb://my_mongo_container:27017`.

 ### Running a Container in the Foreground

 In most cases you'll run Docker applications in the background, but sometimes you may want to run